DocRaptor/docraptor-python/README.md

 ## Development

-The majority of the code in this repo is generated using swagger-codegen on [docraptor.yaml](docraptor.yaml).
-You can modify this file and regenerate the client using `script/generate_language python`.
+The majority of the code in this repo is generated using openapi-generator on [docraptor.yaml](docraptor.yaml).
+You can modify this file and regenerate the client using `script/generate_language`.

 The generated client needed a few fixes
 - https://github.com/swagger-api/swagger-codegen/issues/2305